ErikDreyer/csgoLoungerAPI/README.md

 In the API file, some data is incomplete or mixed up, my script removes all these matches and outputs the rest.

+HOW TO USE:
+Run the apiScraper file, this will output 2 files: rawData.txt and matchData.txt

 What you do with this is your own responsibility, I accept no repsonsibility for your actions with this code.